menchelab/VRNetzer/README.md

 ### **SQL database**

 All data is stored within a MySQL database.
 The following schema shows the minimal set of tables that describes one single network. ![alt text](pictures/dataserver_schema.png)
 The schema and the related tables are auto-generated and auto-populated upon user upload.
-To upload your own network, see the section [LINK HERE].
+To upload your own network, see the section https://github.com/menchelab/VRNetzer/blob/main/README.md#Tutorial-1-Using-the-Uploader-to-add-your-own-network.

 For advanced users:
 Additionally, you may want to include more data to contextualize your nodes or edges.
 For example, in our proof of concept application, we use additional tables to store:
 - hierarchical information of our taxonomic node annotations (attribute_taxonomies)
 - articles mentioning specific genes (articles, nodes_articles)
 - gene expression levels of genes in different tissues (gtex_values) The possibilities are endless!
-Functions to query or manipulate the database are in tables.py.
+Functions to query or manipulate the database are in https://github.com/menchelab/Analytics_Module/blob/master/tables.py.

 ## **Tutorial 1: Using the Uploader to add your own network**